lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_04.md

 ## Check Well Zone

-It can be difficult to view mesh nodes within a mesh, it helps to write the points as a seperate view file.
+It can be difficult to view mesh nodes within a mesh, it helps to write the points as a separate view file.
 The mesh nodes (without elements) are copied to a `motmp` mesh object which has all nodes removed except the well nodes.
-These can be written to any file format, but the AVS UCD pnt type is recoginized by Paraview for easier point displays.
+These can be written to any file format, but the AVS UCD pnt type is recognized by Paraview for easier point displays.
 This is part of the `dump/avs` options that can be set after the mesh object name.

-These options are provided to enable a user the flexiblity of writing ASCII files with desired information.
-For this example "1 3 1 0 0" means 1= nodes are written, 3 = elements are written of type "pnt", 1 = node attributes are written, 0 = cell attributes are not written, and 0 = model attributes are not written.
+These options are provided to enable a user the flexibility of writing ASCII files with desired information.
+For this example, "1 3 1 0 0" means 1= nodes are written, 3 = elements are written of type "pnt", 1 = node attributes are written, 0 = cell attributes are not written, and 0 = model attributes are not written.

 ```